betterscientificsoftware/bssw-tutorial-sc20/index.md

 *Last update: {{ "now" | date: "%F" }}*

+## How to Participate

+The main presentations have been pre-recorded.
+Please use the chat tool to ask questions during the presentations.
+The speaker and the rest of the tutorial team will be monitoring and will respond.
+During the breaks, we will be available for live Q&A (also via chat) and will provide some live demos of concepts in the hands-on exercises
+Participation in the exercises is optional – we know you need breaks too.

 ## Final Version of Slides

 The final slides will be available at <https://doi.org/10.6084/m9.figshare.12994376> when they are ready.